 An essential function and role of the IMPB is to support Te Whatu Ora | Health NZ in the procurement, development and delivery of services that address our Hauora Māori priorities focusing on Kaupapa Māori investment and innovation.
-Within this function, we see two roles with Te Whatu Ora | Health NZ, and we intend to add a further strategic commissioning role to influence investments by other sectors into the social determinants of health.
+Within this function, we see two roles with Te Whatu Ora | Health NZ, and we intend to add a further strategic commissioning role to influence investments by other sectors into the social determinants of health e.g. Whānau Ora.